krisadityabcde/pweb-fp-P17-2024/README.md

 How to use:

-1. npm install
+1. npm install (twice on backend and frontend folder)
+2. npm run start:dev (backend)
-2. npm run dev
+3. npm run dev (frontend)